 The plan from the beginning was to open an eco-resort in the Middle East.
 The greatest effect it has had is the reduced carbon footprint, increase in awareness among our staff and guests.
-The resort blends in with the environment in such a way that impact on the environment is minimized.
+The resort blends in with the environment in such a way that impacts on the environment are minimized.

 Al Maha has been an eco-resort since 1999.
 In 2010 Al Maha joined the Starwood’3020 by 20 initiative, pledging to reduce water consumption by 20% and electricity consumption by 30% by the year 2020.